 will complete their edTPA during one of the placements in the clinical teaching semester.

 University of Memphis Policy dictates that candidates are required to have diverse

 clinical experiences.
 All clinical teaching placements are made in accordance with

-will be considered upon request.
+be considered upon request.